Set up and sound check

 If you have an issue with noise levels, then consider having a Silent Ceilidh – it’s weird but great fun!
 There is no PA, the band plays acoustically and your guests wear headphones.
 The sound quality is wonderful.
 Very strange for anyone watching!
 Suitable for both indoor and outdoor functions.
 Please call us if this is an option for you.

 This is a challenge!
 Check with the venue that they have adequate air conditioning as your guests generally get very warm!
-Opening windows and doors is not always possible because that would let the sound out and disturb neighbours.
+Opening windows and doors is not always an option because that would let the sound out and disturb neighbours.